Security

 Service Accounts

 Access to the Control Plane CLI using a Service Account is granted by the use of a generated token.
 During the token generation, the token can be copied to the clipboard or downloaded.
-After the token modal is dismissed, the token will no longer be available to be displayed or retrieved and will need to be regenerated if lost or compromised.
+Once the token modal is dismissed, the token will no longer be available for display or retrieval.
+If the token is lost or compromised, it must be regenerated.

 Authorization